Trinity Railway Express: History

-Named after the Trinity River, the West Fork of which flows from Fort Worth to Dallas, the TRE was launched on December 30, 1996, shortly after the inaugural service of Dallas' DART Light Rail system, operating from Dallas Union Transit Station to the South Irving Transit Station.
+Named after the Trinity River, the West Fork of which flows from Fort Worth to Dallas, the TRE was launched on December 30, 1996, shortly after the inaugural service of Dallas' DART light rail system, operating from Dallas Union Transit Station to the South Irving Transit Station.
 It runs along a former Chicago, Rock Island & Pacific Railroad line that the cities of Dallas and Fort Worth purchased in 1983 for $34 million.

 Service initially operated only in weekday rush hours, but midday and evening service was added in December 1997, and Saturday service was added in December 1998.

 On September 18, 2000, the line was extended to the suburb of Richland Hills and, for the first time, there was rail service available between downtown Dallas and Dallas/Fort Worth International Airport.
 On November 13, 2000, the West Irving Transit Station also opened.
 On December 3, 2001, the TRE was extended to its current terminus at the T&P Station in downtown Fort Worth.
+On February 17, 2024, Richland Hills station was closed, being replaced by Trinity Lakes station, which opened on February 19, 2024.

 Route

-The eastern terminus of the TRE line is Dallas Union Station on the west side of downtown Dallas.
-The line runs northwest, past the American Airlines Center and Southwestern Medical Center, through Irving, Dallas/Fort Worth International Airport, Hurst, and Richland Hills before ending with two stops in downtown Fort Worth (Fort Worth Central Station at 9th and Jones Streets and T&P Station on Throckmorton Street).
-There are a total of ten regular station stops, including a stop at Victory station (which until the opening of DART's Green line in September 2009, was used only for special events).
-Not all trains are through trains – a number of trains either terminate or originate at the CentrePort/DFW Airport station.
+The eastern terminus of the TRE route is Dallas Union Station on the west side of downtown Dallas.
+From there, the line runs northwest parallel to Interstate 35E, passing American Airlines Center and Dallas Market Center before turning west.
+The line crosses the Elm Fork of the Trinity River into Irving, passing through Irving's historic downtown district.
+The train continues west to the Dallas County/Tarrant County border, passing under the President George Bush Turnpike.

+While crossing into Tarrant County, the line passes about four miles south of Dallas/Fort Worth International Airport.
+The line passes over SH-360 and takes a slight southwest turn along the northern city limits of Arlington.
+It turns slightly northwest towards Bell before following the southern city limits of Hurst.
+As it approaches Interstate 820, it takes a sharper southwest turn towards downtown Fort Worth, passing through Richland Hills and Haltom City.
+The line enters downtown Fort Worth from the northeast, passing under Interstate 35W and curving towards Fort Worth Central Station.
+Finally, the track curls around downtown Fort Worth towards T&P Station.

+According to current TRE schedules, a one-way trip in either direction takes approximately 1 hour and 2 minutes.

+Service

+TRE provides service six days a week from 4 AM (5 AM on Saturdays) to midnight (1 AM on Fridays).
+Trains are scheduled to arrive once every hour, or once every half-hour on weekdays during peak periods (4 to 9 AM and 2 to 7 PM).
+TRE does not provide service on Sundays except during the State Fair of Texas, in which case a Saturday schedule is used.

+The TRE service yard is located in Irving between West Irving and CentrePort/DFW.
+During the start and end of both service time and peak periods, some trains will start or end at one of these stations.